 Pulmonary Rehabilitation (Hull)

-The Pulmonary Rehabilitation Service consists of nurses and physiotherapists who have a specialist knowledge of chronic lung conditions and pulmonary rehabilitation.
+The Pulmonary Rehabilitation Service consists of nurses, physiotherapists and physiotherapy assistants who have a specialist knowledge of chronic lung conditions and pulmonary rehabilitation.
 The team works across Hull in conjunction with GPs, practice nurses and other healthcare professionals in the development and the provision of pulmonary rehabilitation and chronic lung disease management.